 Clinic coordinator Jamie Johnson says that the law students and other staff are processing about thirty cases at a time on issues that include income and insurance issues, housing and utility problems, employment and education, legal status, and personal family safety issues.

 In one example, A child who needed a transplant didn’t have the guarantee of stable housing required for children to be released post-surgery.
-The case attorney was able to make contact with family to ensure that the child had a guardian with a safe home to return to and made it possible for that child to get that life-saving transplant within 48 hours.
+The case attorney was able to make contact with the family to ensure that the child had a guardian with a safe home to return to and made it possible for that child to get that life-saving transplant within 48 hours.

 Some cases, like getting a family $90,000 in disability back payments, take longer.